Mindful Veterans Connection

 We are Mindful Veterans Connection, a web-based community sponsored by the Mindful Veterans of Delaware (MVD), http://mindfulvets.net.

-We are US military veterans who get medical care from the Wilmington Delaware VA Hospital and who are graduates of the VA's MBSR (Mindfulness Based Stress Reduction) and other Mindfulness-based programs.
+Mindful Veterans Connection was founded by US military veterans who get medical care from the Wilmington Delaware VA Hospital and who are graduates of the VA's former MBSR (Mindfulness Based Stress Reduction) and other Mindfulness-based programs.

-We are NOT affiliated with or approved by the VA but are supported and informed in our efforts by staff of the Wilmington Delaware's VA Mindfulness Program run by Dr. Jenna Tedesco
+We are NOT affiliated with or approved by the VA but are supported and informed in our efforts by Dr. Jenna Tedesco, who founded and ran the MBSR program at the Wilmington Delaware's VA Mindfulness Program from 2009 to late spring of 2018.

 Read more: http://mindfulvets.net/#ixzz497m0sjuU